The unrolled quantum group inside Lusztig's quantum group of divided powers: Preliminaries

-To this data the following Hopf algebras are associated by \cite{Lus90} \begin{itemize} \item \textbf{Rational form} $U_q^{\Q(v)}(\g)$: An infinite-dimensional Hopf algebra over the field of rational functions in an indeterminant $\Q(v)$ defined by Drinfeld and Jimbo.
-It is generated by the root lattice $\Lambda$ (or a different lattice between root- and weight-lattice) considered as an abelian group with group elements $K_\lambda,\;\lambda\in \Lambda$, together with elements $E_{\alpha_i},F_{\alpha_i}$ for each simple root, and the following relations:
+To this data the following Hopf algebras are associated by \cite{Lus90}: \begin{itemize} \item \textbf{Rational form} $U_v^{\Q(v)}(\g)$: An infinite-dimensional Hopf algebra over the field of rational functions in an indeterminate $\Q(v)$ defined by Drinfeld and Jimbo.
+As an algebra, it is generated by elements $K_\lambda$ indexed by elements in the root lattice $\lambda\in\Lambda$ (or another lattice between root- and weight-lattice) with $K_{\lambda+\mu}=K_\lambda K_\mu=K_\mu K_\lambda$, together with elements $E_{\alpha_i},F_{\alpha_i}$ for each simple root, and the following relations:

 and two sets of \emph{quantum Serre-relations} for any $i\neq j\in I$